lunfardo314/proxima/tests/node-docker-setup/readme.md

 This also shows that currently no funds are on a chain.

-Now you can setup a sequencer with the command
+Now you can setup a sequencer with the command.
+The minimum amount required for a sequencer is 1000000000.

 ```bash
 ./proxi node setup_seq --finality.weak mySeq 1000000000000